 - Classroom effectiveness.
 State law should set a framework for helping schools hire and retain high-performing teachers in the classroom.
 Local communities are in the best position to make these decisions that promote classroom effectiveness.

 - Greater educational resources.
 As a Member of the Senate, I will continue to work to strengthen California’s economy and bring greater resources to our education system.
 There can be no higher priority for improving K-12 education.
-Through economic vitality, we can achieve funding equity for charter schools and traditional public schools without pitting them against each other.

 Higher education is a gateway to lifelong learning and employment opportunity.
 We need to ensure our state universities and colleges remain catalysts for societal progress and individual opportunity, and that they remain accessible and affordable to all Californians.